omersiar/go-microepoch/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/omersiar/go-microepoch.svg)
 [![Website](https://img.shields.io/website-up-down-green-red/http/epoch.bitadvise.com.svg)](http://epoch.bitadvise.com)

-# A complete DevOps cycle for Building and Deploying a Go Application to Kubernetes cluster.
+# A complete DevOps cycle for a Go Application which lives on Kubernetes cluster.
-In this example we will focus on creating an elegant solution using several higher-level services/software to enable agile, automated development and delivery of a (minimal) microservice that lives on [Kubernetes (k8s)](https://kubernetes.io/) cluster.
+In this example we will focus on creating an elegant solution using several higher-level services/software which renders our application an agile, continuously integrated and delivered microservice that lives on [Kubernetes (k8s)](https://kubernetes.io/) cluster.

 [![tBW1f.png](https://i.imgyukle.com/2019/03/04/tBW1f.png)](https://imgyukle.com/i/tBW1f)

-This article divided into four parts, as we start preliminary with simple code, it grows into something bigger (an auto scaled, revision controlled, containered, globally distributed microservice).
+As we start preliminary with simple code, it grows into something bigger **-an auto scaled, revision controlled, containered, globally distributed microservice-**.
 There are nearly hundreds (even thousands when combined) of different ways to accomplish what we are doing here, so I am going to focus on providing mixture of approaches, methods rather than giving examples of command line arguments.

 Let's begin.